sumowll/BD4H-Bootcamp/web/mapreduce-basic.md

 3. A main function that tells Hadoop to use the classes we created.

 ## Mapper
 Create a Java file `FrequencyMapper.java`.
-The FrequencyMapper class extends the predefined `Mapper` class and overwrite the `map` function.
+The FrequencyMapper class extends the predefined `Mapper` class and overwrites the `map` function.

 ```java
 import java.io.IOException;